-- What is the difference between A/B split and multivariate testing?
+- What is the difference between A/B Testing, Multivariate Testing, and Split URL Testing?

 How does Visual Website Optimizer work?

-The response that comes back from the server determines which elements of DOM need to be automatically replaced by one of the variations (as contained in server response).
-In case of click, form submission or engagement as a conversion goal, a VWO function binds to click event on the page that checks if a conversion has occurred.
+In case of a Click, Form submission or Engagement as a conversion goal, a VWO function binds to a click event on the page that checks if a conversion has occurred.

 After section replacements and binding of goals, the page is displayed to the visitor.